vv01f/eidolon/README.md

 It may also be necessery to create a reverse proxy to your gallery.
 I would recommend using [nginx](http://nginx.org/).

+##Customizing

+Unfortunately the gallery is not highly customizable, but you can change most of its appearance by changing the files `static/css/static-*.css`.
+Especially the default background image can be changed by replacing `static/css/img/bg.jpg`.

 ##Starting

 You can start the gallery now by running the executable.
 You need to provide a settings file, normally found in `config/settings.yml`